We’ll develop exactly the right blend of materials for your performance requirements

-HNBR’s advantages in oil and gas are well understood; carboxylation further improves abrasion resistance making it one tough material.
+Carboxylation further improves the abrasion resistance of Nitrile making it one tough material.

 Teflon-coated rubber has been around for some time.
 However, using nano-particle Teflon as a fluoroelastomer filler shows immense promise, reducing friction with no flexibility and flaking side-effects.